christianpflugradt/virtuallet/README.md

 You must install chrono (to obtain current month and year) and rusqlite. `virtuallet.sh` uses `cargo` but in theory it is possible to compile the program with both dependencies using `rustc` too.

+#### Scala 3.1 dependencies

+Use the jdbc driver specified for the Java Edition

 #### Steel Bank Common Lisp 2.1 dependencies

 You must have `quicklisp` and `asdf` set up.
 The sqlite dependency will then be automatically downloaded and installed.